sandratangg/Three-Trios/docs/README.txt

     Key Components:
         - CornerPreferenceStrategy.java: Places cards in grid corners first, since it is harder to flip by exposing fewer sides
-        - FallbackStrategy.java: Provides a default move by selecting the upper-leftmost cell and first card when no preferred move is available.
         - MaximizeFlipsStrategy.java: Chooses moves that flip the maximum number of opponent cards in one turn, prioritizing dominance on the grid.
         - Move.java: Encapsulates a card and grid position as a single move, supporting easy comparison for strategy-based decisions.

 Textual View of the Game (cs3500.threetrios.view)